whkelvin/Note/Psyc Note/Chapter2.md

  * Hypothesis
    - a falsifiable prediction made from a theory
    - must come in pair,H0
-   (null hypothesis), H1(alternate hypothesis)
+   (null hypothesis):something you are trying to disprove, H1(alternate hypothesis): the opposite of null hypothesis
    - Example
      - Does yoga improve the ability to concentrate?
+        null: Doing yoga does not improve the ability to concentrate
+        alternate: Doing yoga does improve the ability to concentrate

 # Empirical Method
+- a set of rules and techniques for observation

+# Operational definition
-- a set of rules and techniques for observation Operational definition - which is a description of a property in concrete measurable terms.
+- which is a description of a property in concrete measurable terms.

 # Instrument
  - anything that can detect the condition to which an operational definition refers.